Reclaiming Black Childhood: Identifying and Disrupting the Cognitive Biases Behind the School-to-Prison Pipeline

 CE tracking forms collection, final evaluations, certificate information, and closing reflection.

 We gather in Springfield on the ancestral lands of the Piscataway (Conoy) and Doeg peoples, and we honor the enslaved Africans and their descendants whose labor built this region.
 The criminalization of Black children we address this weekend is rooted in the same systems of colonial violence and slavery that harmed Indigenous and African peoples.
-As we gather to disrupt cognitive biases and protect Black childhood, we commit to honoring these truths through action: by dismantling oppressive systems, by centering Black voices, and by building practices and advocacy grounded in justice and healing.
+As we gather to disrupt cognitive biases and protect Black childhood, we commit to honoring these truths through action: by disrupting oppressive systems, by centering Black voices, and by building practices and advocacy grounded in justice and healing.